phpsu/phpsu/docs/Configuration/Database.md

 $globalConfig->addDatabase('appDb', 'mysql://user:password@host/database_to_select');
 ````

-With this phpsu will sync the complete contents of the Database `database_to_select` from the source ApplicationInstance to the destination.
+The above configuration tells phpsu to sync every content of your database `database_to_select` from the source ApplicationInstance to the destination.
-Probably the connection to your database on the source system is different than on the target system.
+In the circumstance, that the database connection on your source system differs from the target system,
-For this you can overwrite the connection to your database on every `AppInstance`:
+That's why you can overwrite the connection to your database for every `AppInstance`:

 ````php
 <?php